kfoysalhaque/MU-MIMO-Beamforming-Feedback-Extraction-IEEE802.11ac/README.md

 <br />
 <br />

 After we change the *skip_byte_per_capture and skip_byte_per_BFI* field according to our config we can extract the BFI by executing 'Extract_BFI.m'.
-The script will extract the beamforming angles, exclusive beamforming report, time vector and vtilde matrices for each of captured BFI packets of all the STAs of the considered MU-MIMO system.
+The script will extract the beamforming angles, exclusive beamforming report, time vector and vtilde matrices for each of the captured BFI packets of all the STAs of the considered MU-MIMO system.

 #### For example: For STA_25 (last two dgits of the mac is 25), beamforming angles, exclusive beamforming report, time vector and vtilde matrices are extracted and saved in beamf_angles, exclusive_beamf_report, time_vector, and vtilde_matrices respectively within the directory '25' as shown below: